-2) Engages in land use activities identified as a baseline driver of deforestation.
+- 1) Migrated into the area within the last five years; and - 2) Engages in land use activities identified as a baseline driver of deforestation.

-The proportion of sampled households meeting these criteria is termed PROPIMM.
+The proportion of sampled households meeting these criteria is termed PROP{IMM}.

 The minimum sample size must be at least 200 households.
 Where the total number of households is less than 250, the sample size must be at least 80 percent of the households.
-For sampling requirements, refer to the CDM Guideline: Sampling and surveys for CDM project activities and programmes of activities.12
+For sampling requirements, refer to the latest version of Guideline: Sampling and surveys for CDM project activities and programmes of activities.13